Updated: Feb 28

-New Year’s Resolutions, a contentious topic!
-We all know the cliche of the newly-purchased exercise equipment or gym-membership, that ends up going unused after the first month or two of the year.
+New Year’s Resolutions - a contentious topic!
+We all know the cliche of the newly-purchased exercise equipment or gym-membership that ends up going unused after the first month or two of the year.
 But for the average runner who has already built a pattern of consistent running, are resolutions helpful?
 Perhaps, or perhaps not.
 As usual, it varies by person.
-I won’t pretend to be an expert in human behavior, but here’s my personal take.
+Here’s my take.

 Personally, I think about a New Year’s “Intention.”
-An intention, to me, is an overall guiding theme that I want to carry throughout the year.
-In my view, it’s less “strict” than a resolution, which means it’s easier to get back after on board if you lose sight of it for a few days or weeks.
+Maybe that's semantics, but to me, an intention is an overall guiding theme that I want to carry throughout the year.
+By my definition, it’s less “strict” than a resolution, which means it’s easier to get back after on board if you lose sight of it for a few days or weeks.

-Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to others.
+Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to athletes I work with.

 It might just be the biggest "little" thing that you do to improve your running!